smnookin/smnookin.github.io/_posts/2015-11-21-sathya-silva.md

 If Silva passed by, beaming smile and energy radiating from her presence, one would never be able to guess the formative hardships hidden behind her outpouring of warmth and positivity.

+Last April, Silva had just reconnected with one of her best friends from college, Wesley.
+Wesley told Silva his plans for the future, and she shared her hardships at school—just the “normal stuff.”
+When they went to dinner with Silva’s high school friends, Silva remembered his social awkwardness and wasn’t sure he would be okay when she left to use the restroom.
+“When I got back, the three of them were in this super intense conversation about autism,” Silva recalled, as she shared her sense of pride in how far he had come.

-One of her best friends from college, Wesley, committed suicide in April.
-They had just reconnected two weeks before he died.
-They were both “floating on air” after the day they met, and Silva remembers thinking, “I finally got my friend back after all those years!”
+Both Silva and her friend were “floating on air” after the day they met, and Silva remembers thinking, “I finally got my friend back after all those years!”
+Uncharacteristic of her, Silva texted him after their reunion, “I'm so glad we caught up, you're definitely value added in my life!"

+Two weeks after their meeting, Wesley committed suicide.

 Silva walked through her thoughts after the incident.
 “I had never really felt those things before; going through all of those stages of grief.
 I’m a more controlling person, so this taught me how to accept certain things and let them go.
 I had to remake those memories so I wouldn’t be scared of them anymore.
 And I had to understand his state of mind, so getting more information was really important for me.
 It was good for me to experience those feelings, because now I can empathize with people better because of it.”

+“Part of the grief was that I felt that if only he knew he had me, he wouldn't have done it.
+But seeing that I had done even more than I normally do to tell someone I care about them, I finally realized that he did know he had me,” Silva shared.

 Silva said that the experience has made her see the good in a lot of things.
 She was able to get close to his family—they told her so much more than what she had known about him and what she had done for him, which she had no idea about.
 “There was one other time when he had considered suicide, and I was the reason he didn’t do it.
 You never know who’s listening and you never know what they’re going through,” Silva said.